aos/DAA/course3/week1/implementation.md

 - T = 0                       # Invariant: X = vertices spanned by tree so far
 - while X != V:
   - let e = (u, v) be the cheapest edge of G with u ∈ X, v ∉ X
-  - add e to T, add v to X
+  - add e to T
+  - add v to X
 ```

 **Running time of straight forward implementation**: